 Metal Briquetting

-Metal briquetting is an efficient way of condensing metal swarfs to sell onto metal recycling companies for a good profit.
-Manufacturing companies using CNC machinery can often find themselves with high volumes of aluminium chips and swarfs, which have to be disposed at high costs but are actually valuable waste material.
+Metal briquetting is an efficient way of condensing metal swarf to sell to metal recycling companies for a profit.
+Manufacturing companies using CNC machinery can often find themselves with high volumes of aluminium chips and swarf, which have to be disposed of at high costs but are actually valuable waste material.

 When combined with shredding, metal briquetting is an efficient means of condensing the material.
-The shredder will get the metal swarfs to the correct size, then by putting them through a briquette press, uniform briquettes are formed, making better use of stock space, decreasing transportation costs and being much more attractive as a commodity to metal recycling companies.
+Shredding reduces metal swarf to the correct size before being processed by a WEIMA briquette press, where uniform briquettes are formed.
+This makes better use of stock space, decreases transportation costs and is much more attractive as a commodity to metal recycling companies.

 Reusing and recycling oils